Assistive Technology to Transform the Lives of Low Vision & Blind People Islandwide

 Thank you note

 Below is a very much appreciated letter from Andrew Doumith, Business Development Manager, Antigua Computer Technology Co.
-Ltd. to Scott Krug and team at NELVB.
+Ltd. to Scott Krug and the team at NELVB.
 Andrew was the instrumental force to make this donation happen.

 Dear Scott and NELV&B,